jacklu333333/FTM_example/readme.md

 # FTM Example
 > This is the repo for the FTM client and station for the module of TTGO T-display S2.
 The client will automatically search the station prefix and tried to initiate the FTM protocol.
+The client will return the result via serial port communication specify the distance and SSID with time.
+The time sync for NTP is not implement, should be implement via init of serial port, and get the global time from the master processor.

 ### spec
 1. Framework: Arduino